roshanr11/roshanr11/README.md

 <br/><a href="#contributing"><img alt="Contributions Welcome" src="https://img.shields.io/badge/contributions-welcome-brightgreen?style=for-the-badge&labelColor=black&logo=github"></a>
 </p>

-I'm a rising 2nd-year at Carnegie Mellon University, double majoring in Information Systems and Machine Learning + Statistics, pursuing a minor in Computer Science.
+I'm a rising 2nd-year at Carnegie Mellon University, double majoring in Information Systems and Machine Learning + Statistics, and pursuing a minor in Computer Science.

-- 🔭 Currently working as a Machine Learning Engineer and Software Development Engineer intern with geospatial computer vision ML models at a federal contracting agency
+- 🔭 Currently working as a Machine Learning Engineer and Software Development Engineer intern with geospatial computer vision ML models @ In-Q-Tel, which delivers a venture capital firm that delivers cutting-edge technologies to the government
-- 🔭 Working on projects for social good, planning to dive into research, frequent competitor on [Kaggle](http://www.kaggle.com/roshanr11)
+- 🔭 Working on autonomous vehicle research, frequent competitor on [Kaggle](http://www.kaggle.com/roshanr11)
 - 🌱 Areas of Interest: Computer Vision, Natural Language Processing techniques, Deep Reinforcement Learning
 - 💬 Always open to collaborate on or discuss Machine Learning papers/problems/projects
 - 📫 Reach me at: rram@andrew.cmu.edu